Preface: The Future of Short Track Auto Racing

 Short track racing, with regard to the actual racers and race teams, has deteriorated into an abysmal state.
 Racers pay more than ever at the pit gate to participate, and are paid less than ever at the end of the event.
 From a racer’s perspective it seems as though tracks view race teams with contempt.

-If you were to poll the race teams in the pit area as to their feelings about the track management, many would respond with, “They have no idea what we go through.
+If one were to poll the race teams in the pit area as to their feelings about the track management, many would respond with, “They have no idea what we go through.
 They don’t know the money, time, and struggles that go into showing up at the track every week”.
 That’s because many tracks lack incentives for the people who arrive at their facility to entertain their fans.

 Let’s talk about a real screwing for the racers: A local speedway director once stated, “There are little things right in front of our faces that are a problem in our sport, one being pit pass fees increasing when a visiting touring series shows up.”
 Think about that for a second.
 When an outside touring series shows up, it means the entry level racer has to pay around double for a pit pass.
 When they pay double, what do they get in return?
 Well…